-Unless required by applicable law refunds will not be required as a result of the use of understudies in theatre performances; adverse weather conditions; changes of any supporting act; changes to individual members of a band; changes to the line-up of any multi-performer event (such as a festival), curtailment of the event where the majority of an event is performed in full; and delays to the starting of the performance of an event and changes to seating arrangements, entry requirements and audience capacities.
+Unless required by applicable law refunds will not be required as a result of the use of understudies in theatre performances; adverse weather conditions; changes of any supporting act; changes to individual members of a band; changes to the line-up of any multi-performer event (such as a festival), curtailment of the event where the majority of an event is performed in full; and delays to the starting of the performance of an event and changes to seating arrangements, entry requirements and audience capacities (other than where a change in audience capacity results in the cancellation of your ticket).
 8. Refunds, Exchanges and Replacement Tickets Before purchasing tickets, carefully review the event and seat selection details.
-Ticketmaster does not issue an exchange or refund for a lost, stolen, damaged or destroyed ticket (including where a ticket does not arrive in the mail) unless (a) Ticketmaster can identify at the Venue the actual seat corresponding to the ticket for that event, or in the case of a general admission ticket, Ticketmaster is able to identify (acting reasonably) and cancel the relevant ticket, and (b) you give Ticketmaster a reasonable amount of notice ahead of the event that the ticket has been lost, stolen, damaged or destroyed, in which case Ticketmaster will issue a replacement ticket to you for a reasonable administration fee.
+Ticketmaster does not issue an exchange or refund for a lost, stolen, damaged or destroyed ticket (including where a ticket does not arrive in the mail) unless (a) Ticketmaster can identify at the Venue the actual seat corresponding to the ticket for that event, or in the case of a general admission ticket, Ticketmaster is able to identify (acting reasonably) and cancel the relevant ticket, and (b) you give Ticketmaster a reasonable amount of notice ahead of the event that the ticket has been lost, stolen, damaged or destroyed, in which case Ticketmaster will issue a replacement ticket to you.

 Subject to any statutory rights of refund (including, without limitation, the provisions of the Australian Consumer Law), if an event takes place then generally there is no right to a refund or exchange, including where a ticket holder cannot attend because of adverse weather conditions or due to a change in the ticket holder’s circumstances.
 Where, at the time of purchase, you elect to upgrade your booking to Secure Tickets, enhanced refund rights described in the Secure Ticket Terms and Conditions will also apply, subject to the requirements outlined in those terms.
 Secure Tickets may not be available for all events.
 9. Your My Ticketmaster Account

-You are solely responsible for maintaining the security of your user name and password and for all activity that occurs on your account.
+You are solely responsible for maintaining the security of your user name and password and for all activity that occurs on your account (other than activity that occurs through no fault of your own as a result of any act or omission by us).
 You shall not permit anyone other than you to use your account.
 If you become aware or suspect that anyone knows your user name and/or password, you should promptly contact us.